2023 Slovak constitutional referendum: Proposed changes

+Question

+The question on the referendum paper was posed as:

 Reception

 Opinion polls

 Focus conducted an opinion poll in June 2021 in which 52.9% of the voters that they would turn out to vote in a potential referendum, while 33.7% stated that they would not.
 In November 2022, AKO conducted an opinion poll in which 54.2% of the voters stated that they would turn out to vote in the referendum, while 38.9% of the voters stated that they would not.

 Overall positions

 Results

 Polling stations were opened from 07:00 (UTC+01:00) to 22:00.
 As only 27% of the electorate turned out to vote while a majority of votes and a minimum of 50% turnout was required to pass the proposal, the referendum failed.

 Aftermath

 Just days following the failure of the referendum, the National Council voted on 25 January to amend the constitution to allow for snap elections if approved by a three-fifths majority in the council.
 It was agreed that the next parliamentary election would be held on 30 September 2023.